Internet Explorer 9: Malware protection

 According to NSS, Internet Explorer 9 blocked 99% of malware downloads compared to 90% for Internet Explorer 8 that does not have SmartScreen Application Reputation feature.

 In early 2010, similar tests gave Internet Explorer 8 an 85% passing grade, the 5% improvement being attributed to "continued investments in improved data intelligence".
 By comparison, the same research showed that Chrome 6, Firefox 3.6 and Safari 5, which all rely on Google's Safe Browsing Service, scored 6%, 19% and 11%, respectively.
 Opera 10 scored 0%, failing to "detect any of the socially engineered malware samples".

 Manufacturers of other browsers criticized the test, focusing upon the lack of transparency of URLs tested and the lack of consideration of layered security additional to the browser, with Google commenting that "The report itself clearly states that it does not evaluate browser security related to vulnerabilities in plug-ins or the browsers themselves", and Opera commenting that the results appeared "odd that they received no results from our data providers" and that "social malware protection is not an indicator of overall browser security".

-Internet Explorer 9's dual-pronged approach to blocking access to malicious URLs—SmartScreen Filter to block bad URLs, and Application Reputation to detect untrustworthy executables—provides the best socially engineered malware blocking of any stable browser version.
+Internet Explorer 9's dual-pronged approach to blocking access to malicious URLs, SmartScreen Filter to block bad URLs, and Application Reputation to detect untrustworthy executables, provides socially engineered malware blocking of any stable browser version.
 Internet Explorer 9 blocked 92 percent of malware with its URL-based filtering, and 100 percent with Application-based filtering enabled.
 Internet Explorer 8, in second place, blocked 90 percent of malware.
 Tied for third place were Safari 5, Chrome 10, and Firefox 4, each blocking just 13 percent.
-Bringing up the rear was Opera 11, blocking just 5 percent of malware.
+Last was Opera 11, blocking 5 percent of malware.